Residue fields for a class of rational $\mathbf{E}_\infty$-rings and applications: Degree zero elements of rational -rings

 Let $A$ be an $\e{\infty}$-ring and let $x \in \pi_k(A)$, defining a map of $A$-modules $\Sigma^k A \stackrel{x}{\to} A$.

 \begin{definition} We will write $A/x$ for the cofiber of this map $x\colon \Sigma^kA \to A$. \end{definition}

 One wants to think of $A/x$ as a homotopy-theoretic ``quotient'' of $A$ by the ``ideal'' generated by $x$ and, as in algebra, turn this into an $\e{\infty}$-ring under $A$.
-There is, in general, no reason to expect this to be possible (or canonical in any way). \begin{example} The sphere $S^0$ is the most basic example of an $\e{\infty}$-ring, but it is folklore that the Moore spectrum $S^0/2$ cannot even be a ring spectrum up to homotopy. \end{example} The obstructions to multiplicative structures have been discussed, for example, in \cite{oka, productsMU}.
+There is, in general, no reason to expect this to be possible (or canonical in any way). \begin{example} The sphere $S^0$ is the most basic example of an $\e{\infty}$-ring, but the Moore spectrum $S^0/2$ is not even a ring spectrum up to homotopy. \end{example} The obstructions to multiplicative structures have been discussed, for example, in \cite{oka, productsMU}.
 Some further obstructions to \emph{structured} multiplications, via the theory of power operations, are discussed in \cite{MNN}.

 Suppose first that $k = 0$.
-To understand this failure, recall how the quotient is constructed in classical commutative algebra.
+To understand the failure of such quotients to be ring spectra, recall how the quotient is constructed in classical commutative algebra.
 Let $R$ be a (classical) commutative ring, and fix $x \in R$.
 The (classical) quotient $R/(x)$ is the pushout of the diagram of commutative rings

 Here $\mathbb{Z}[t]$ is the free commutative ring on a generator $t$, and forming the pushout $R/(x)$ as above amounts to setting $x = 0$.